-Register now for the ADE Prevention: 2014 Action Plan Conference on October 30, 2014 at the United States Institute of Peace in Washington, D.C.
-Developed by the U.S. Department of Health & Human Services (HHS), the conference will bring together subject matter experts and adverse drug events (ADE) prevention stakeholders to:
+The ADE Prevention: 2014 Action Plan Conference was held on October 30, 2014 at the United States Institute of Peace in Washington, D.C.
+Developed by the U.S. Department of Health & Human Services (HHS), the conference brought together subject matter experts and adverse drug events (ADE) prevention stakeholders to:

 - Coordinate and collaborate in the HHS ADE initiative to reduce preventable ADEs

 - Share evidence-based practices and strategies that help advance the goals of the National Action Plan for Adverse Drug Event Prevention (ADE Action Plan) [PDF - 2.3 MB] in reducing preventable ADEs